 industry survey indicated that there is sufficient renewable energy capacity to meet the system demand (Authority 2014).
 To identify the projected energy demand of the B-P Build Alternatives, estimated energy impact for the entire HSR system was prorated based on the proportion of the length of HSR guideway within the Bakersfield to Palmdale Project Section.
-The HSR system would be approximately 800 miles long, and Phase 1 of the HSR system would be approximately 800 miles long, and Phase 1 of the HSR system would be approximately 80 miles, depending on which of the B-P Build Alternatives is selected (Section 2.4.2, Bakersfield to Palmdale Project Section 15 percent of the length of the Phase I HSR system and therefore would consume approximately 15 percent of the electrical requirements of the Phase I HSR system.
+The HSR system would be approximately 800 miles long, and Phase 1 of the HSR system would be approximately 540 miles long.
+The length of the Bakersfield to Palmdale Project Section is approximately 80 miles, depending on which of the B-P Build Alternatives is selected (Section 2.4.2, Bakersfield to Palmdale Project Section Build Alternatives).
+The B-P Build Alternatives account for approximately 15 percent of the length of the Phase I HSR system and therefore would consume approximately 15 percent of the electrical requirements of the Phase I HSR system.

 In calculating estimated energy savings for the B-P Build Alternatives, two ridership probability forecasts were used for the Phase 1 HSR system: medium (42.8 million) and high (56.8 million).

 These forecasts are based on probabilistic estimates for the HSR system to achieve its ridership projections by 2040.
 In the case of HSR, probabilistic is defined as numerous possible ridership outcomes, each having varying degrees of certainty or uncertainty of occurring.
 For more information about the ridership forecasts and their use in the EIR/EIS, see Sections 2.5 and 3.1.